Our Other Service Activities

 The parade can be viewed from multiple locations along Ludlam Road from Bull Run Road to Eagles Nest.
 Parade watchers often to show their support by wearing red, white and blue, as well as by waving flags as the parade participants go by.

 The Zontas of Miami Lakes supports the Town of Miami Lakes parade as a sponsoring organization.
 We also participate in the parade by alongside veterans and active-duty military.
-Helen Brown, and Sherry Hernandez are the Coordinators of this Zontas of Miami Lakes effort.
-Just contact us to make arrangements.
+Just contact us if you would like to join us for this activity.

 Re Thread T- Shirt Campaign